CS2103JAN2017-W15-B1/main/docs/UserGuide.md

 _Example:_
 * `delete 2`<br>
   Remove the task with index number `2` for good and never see it again!
-Maybe your meeting was cancelled, or adding the task is simply a mistake.
+Maybe your meeting was cancelled, or adding the task was simply a mistake.

 #### 3.1.7 List: `list`
 You can view a specific type of the tasks you want to view in your to-do list.